-We host these TED Talk discussions on the first Wednesday of every month.
+We host these debates on the first Wednesday of every month.
 Be sure to come and say hello at the next event!

 On the first Saturday of each month, a unique and through-provoking topic is selected for discussion.
 The ideas are based on suggestions from you!
 The material is presented and the rest of the event is pure discussion among the other attendees.
 The event leader is simply a facilitator and moderator; you provide the content and the commentary!
 Conversation on the event topics and any other topics you wish continues over lunch at a nearby restaurant if you can make it!

 Grab your bookmarks and come ready for a fun and light-hearted discussion.
 Books are suggested by group members.
 The leader directs the discussion but it is largely driven by you!
 Read the book, pick out your most liked or most hated parts and discuss.
 It’s never boring and you get to read on a wide variety of topics from fiction to science, humanities and more.
 Join the group for lunch after the discussion if you can make it.
 Checkout our Book Club Archive here

 The Humanities Project looks at various works of art, music, and literature and seeks to evoke a discussion about emotions.
 How does this music move you?
 How does this painting make you feel?
 What emotion does the woman in this photograph convey?
 Does this work of poetry transcend the limits of culture and time to make a relevant mark today?
 Keep your mind sharp with classic works and your fingers on the pulse of the modern works that add that much needed spice to life.